 What functionality do you need?

 How many resources do you have to support the platform?

-What security features are important to you and your users?
+What security measures are important to you and your users?

-These are just a few of the questions you should consider before comparing MDM solutions.
+These are just a few questions to consider before comparing MDM solutions.
 Once you’ve narrowed down your choices, demo a few different products.
-Most vendors offer free trials of their products, which is a great way to get to know the ins and outs of a platform.
+Most vendors offer free trials, which are a great way to get to know the ins and outs of a platform.